-I’m a keen amateur photographer of trees, forests and landscapes.
-I work under the name of The Tree Photographer.
+I’m a photographer of trees, forests and landscapes, working under the name of The Tree Photographer.

 I also sell prints and licence images for commercial use.
 If you have seen an image that you are interested in, please contact me.

 About my Tree Photography

 My images have been selected for various competitions, exhibitions and magazines including:

 - Scottish Nature Photography Awards 2014 – shortlisted image